ngough87/EventTrackerProject/README.md

 - I had an issue with naming convention.
-I misspelled the work "restaurant" in one location.
+I misspelled the word "restaurant" in one location.
 It took quite some time to locate the misspelled word as it was not popping out with an error or anything like that.

 - I think I finally have a good understanding of entity mapping.
 In the past I struggled with this concept.
 I think with this project, it finally clicked.
 That felt really good.